ABOUT THE INTERNATIONAL RELATIONS PROGRAM

 The study of international relations dates back to antiquity and remains one of the most vital disciplines in the academic community.
 Its purpose is to explore the enduring questions of the origins of war and the maintenance of peace, the nature and exercise of power within an international system, and the changing character of the actors (both state and non-state) who participate in the various dimensions of international decision-making.

-The International Relations Programme, established in 1976, is one of the oldest and largest undergraduate programs of its kind in Canada and enjoys both a national and international reputation for the quality of its Faculty and the diversity of courses that are offered.
+The International Relations Program, established in 1976, is one of the oldest and largest undergraduate programs of its kind in Canada and enjoys both a national and international reputation for the quality of its Faculty and the diversity of courses that are offered.
 Library resources on the University of Toronto campus are superb (our Library is currently ranked fourth North America for its holdings).
 Specialized collections are housed at the John W. Graham Library and the Robarts Library.

-Approximately three hundred students are currently enrolled in the International Relations Programme; the numbers are equally split between specialists and majors.
-Drawing on the strengths of Faculty members in Economics, History, and Political Science, the International Relations Programme offers a structured, interdisciplinary education.
-The emphasis in the programme is on equipping students with a significant knowledge of the historical and contemporary dimensions of the international system while introducing them to the methodologies employed in historical, political and economic analysis.
+Approximately three hundred students are currently enrolled in the International Relations Program; the numbers are equally split between specialists and majors.
+Drawing on the strengths of Faculty members in Economics, History, and Political Science, the International Relations Program offers a structured, interdisciplinary education.
+The emphasis in the program is on equipping students with a significant knowledge of the historical and contemporary dimensions of the international system while introducing them to the methodologies employed in historical, political and economic analysis.
 Students are encouraged to develop additional language skills, to acquire knowledge of one or more significant regions in the international system and to take advantage of the opportunity for study abroad.

 COMPLETING YOUR DEGREE IN INTERNATIONAL RELATIONS